 Students are agents in their own mathematical and linguistic sense-making.
 Mathematical language proficiency is developed through the process of actively exploring and learning mathematics.
 Language is action: in the very doing of math, students have naturally occurring opportunities to need, learn, and notice mathematical ways of making sense and talking about ideas and the world.
 These experiences support learners in using as well as expanding their existing language toolkits.

-The framework for supporting English language learners (ELLs) in this curriculum includes four design principles for promoting mathematical language use and development in curriculum and instruction.
+The framework for supporting English learners (ELs) in this curriculum includes four design principles for promoting mathematical language use and development in curriculum and instruction.
 The design principles and related routines work to make language development an integral part of planning and delivering instruction while guiding teachers to amplify the most important language that students are expected to bring to bear on the central mathematical ideas of each unit.

 Principle 1: SUPPORT SENSE-MAKING

 Scaffold tasks and amplify language so students can make their own meaning.
 Students do not need to understand a language completely before they can engage with academic content in that language.
 Language learners of all levels can and should engage with grade-level content that is appropriately scaffolded.
 Students need multiple opportunities to talk about their mathematical thinking, negotiate meaning with others, and collaboratively solve problems with targeted guidance from the teacher.